 The venue is often the most expensive thing about a wedding.
 Where you choose to have your celebration can profoundly change your wedding grand total.

-I opted for a ceremony and reception at home, because it was zero dollars.
+I opted for a ceremony and reception at my parents’ home, because it was zero dollars.

 Maybe you know a friend with a barn or a field.
 Maybe there is a really pretty park near your home.
 Take advantage of it and save the money.
 Plan for times of year that will be really beautiful.
 Don’t stress out about weather, find a way to work with it (for example, start collecting eclectic thrift store umbrellas for chance of rain).